-- 1.1.
-The prime requisite for registration is that the product be "suitable and sufficiently effective for the purpose for which it is intended and that it is not contrary to the interest of the public that it be registered" (Section 3(2) Act 36/1947).
-This exposition serves only as a guide to registration trials. - 1.2.
-Experimentation with a view to obtaining registration of an agricultural remedy must be discussed in advance with the Technical Advisor (Herbicides), as well as with the Tobacco and Cotton Research Institute. - 1.3.
-It is recommended that the Departments of Agriculture be kept informed of the progress of the experiments at all times prior to submission for registration.
-Trial sites must be available for inspection by officers of the Departments. - 1.4.
-As the end product is used for human consumption, residue trials must be undertaken according to the requirements set out in circular letter X17/A of the Registrar (Act 36/1947) dated 8 January 1982. - 1.5.
-Experimental work should be conducted on a sound biometrical basis, so that the results can be subjected to statistical analysis.
-The design will depend on circumstances and will range from a simple analysis of variance, to complex factorial designs.
-The minimum plot size required is a nett plot of 25 m2. - 1.6.
-Herbicide formulations, herbicide tank mixtures and the addition of adjuvants require registration. - 1.7.
-If required by the Tobacco and Cotton Research Institute, a sample of the candidate herbicide or growth regulant must be submitted to them for evaluation in their own phytotoxicity and efficacy studies.
+- 1.1 The prime requisite for registration is that the product be "suitable and sufficiently effective for the purpose for which it is intended and that it is not contrary to the interest of the public that it be registered" (Section 3(2) Act 36/1947).
+This exposition serves only as a guide to registration trials. - 1.2 Experimentation with a view 'to obtaining registration of an agricultural remedy must be discussed in advance with the Technical Adviser (Herbicides), as well as with the Tobacco and Cotton Research Institute. - 1.3 It is recommended that the Departments of Agriculture be kept informed of the progress of the experiments at all times prior to submission for registration.
+Trial sites must be available for inspection by officers of the Departments. - 1.4 As cotton seed is used to produce oil for human consumption and oil cake as animal feed, residue trials must be undertaken according to the requirements set out in the circular letter X17/A of the Registrar (Act 36/1947), dated 8 January 1982. - 1.5 Experimental work should be conducted on a sound biometrical basis, so that the results can be subjected to statistical analysis.
+The minimum plot size required is a nett plot of 25 m2. - 1.6 Herbicide formulations, herbicide tank mixtures and the addition of adjuvants require registration. - 1.7 If required by the Tobacco and Cotton Research Institute, a sample of the candidate herbicide or growth regulant must be submitted to them for evaluation in their own phytotoxicity and efficacy studies.
 The sample must be submitted well in advance of the commencement of the planting season i.e., not later than 20 August.
 These trials will serve merely to back up and not to replace the data produced by the applicant.

-1.8.
-Overseas data are generally not acceptable although it may be submitted in support of the application for registration.
+1.8 Overseas data are generally not acceptable although it may be submitted in support of the application for registration.